Clinical Assistant Jobs at Indiana University Health with Visa Sponsorship

 Which visa types does Indiana University Health commonly use for Clinical Assistant roles?

 IU Health sponsors H-1B visas for Clinical Assistants who meet specialty occupation criteria, and supports F-1 OPT and CPT for students completing healthcare-related programs.
-TN status is available for Canadian and Mexican nationals in qualifying clinical occupations.
+TN visa status is available for Canadian and Mexican nationals in qualifying clinical occupations.
 For longer-term sponsorship, IU Health also initiates EB-2 and EB-3 immigrant visa petitions, including DOL PERM labor certification, for eligible employees.

 What qualifications does Indiana University Health expect for Clinical Assistant positions?